Utopia-USS/game_15/README.md

 specified by `KaleidoscopeDelegate`.
 Geometry of these shards can be changed without the need to trigger rebuilds - much like the underappreciated `Flow` widget, but instead of painting multiple children once, we paint one child many times.
-Apart from [limitations](#Limitations), there are no requirements on the child widget.
+Apart from [limitations](#Limitations), there are no requirements for the child widget.
 It participates in layout and lifecycle as usual.
 Additionally, it's available for hit testing (first matching shard receives the transformed position).